aferust/itsdangerous-d/README.md

 D port of the [itsdangerous](https://github.com/pallets/itsdangerous) Python library.

 ## Disclaimer
-Although initial test are OK, more tests are needed.
+Although initial tests are OK, more tests are needed.
 Please do not use for production yet.
-Or please make your tests and make PRs if needed.
+Or please make your own tests and make PRs if needed.

 ## Some example usages
 ```d